You Don't Say!: KTLA (1962–1963)

 You Don't Say! began as a local series on Los Angeles station KTLA in November 1962 with Jack Barry, still in exile from the networks in the wake of the 1950s quiz show scandals, as host.

 NBC (1963–1969)

 You Don't Say! moved to NBC's afternoon lineup on April 1, 1963, at 3:30 PM Eastern (2:30 Central) with Tom Kennedy replacing Barry as host.
-For most of its run, the show placed a solid second against the popular CBS soap The Edge of Night and numerous weak ABC soap operas.
+For most of its run, the show placed a solid second against the CBS soap The Edge of Night and numerous ABC game shows and soap operas.
 A nighttime version in 1964 was not as successful, running from January 7 to May 12.

+The game became the first national hit series of Ralph Andrews Productions after years of exclusively producing local series.

 On July 15, 1968, One Life to Live debuted on ABC at 3:30/2:30 and was a ratings success.
 In what may have been the largest housecleaning of its daytime schedule ever, NBC dropped You Don't Say! and three other games (Personality, Eye Guess, and The Match Game) on September 26, 1969.
 Replacing You Don't Say! on the lineup was the serial Bright Promise, which ran until 1972.